bcizek91/NLP_homework_uw_fintech/README.md

 Q. Which coin had the highest positive score?

 A: Bitcoin has the higher max postive sentiment value of 0.353000, compared to Ethereum with 0.144000.

+Overall, sentiment around Bitcoin seeems to be positive and chatter is interelated with Elon Musk and Tesla.
+There also seems to be more of a pull from bitcoin on etherum, than etherum on bitcoin...at least ast indicated by the word clouds and name entity recognition charts.
 <br/><br/>
 ### Bitcoin Sentiment DataFrame
 ---